Ready for Online Learning?

 Plan your study schedule using your course syllabus.
 Your course instructor will provide an online course syllabus, which you should read by the end of your first day of class.
 Each syllabus includes details about course structure and expectations, including how the course will be conducted, a list of dates for assignments and exams, and how student work will be evaluated.
 If you have any questions about the syllabus, please ask your instructor immediately about the areas in question to eliminate confusion about course expectations.
 You should print and keep a copy of your syllabus even after the course has ended.
 Having syllabi available from your courses may help you to transfer your credits.

 Schedule assignment deadlines and exams.
-Add your Moodle class calendar to your Google calendar.
-Follow this link for instructions.
+Add your class assignments to your Google calendar.
 Use your Google calendar to set reminders and deadlines for assignments and exams.

 Schedule your time wisely to complete assignments